nonchris/discord-theorem-bot/README.md

 A collaboration with @thisryan for a Discord.jar bot contest hosted by our university.
 ## Function
 This bot will join your voice channel, read some predefined random text and leave again.
 The original idea was to make the bot read some theorems from our math-skript.
-Thats why things are called e.g. `TheoremeHandler.
+Thats why things are called e.g. `TheoremeHandler`.
 But the Bot is capable of reading all kind of texts.

 ### How it works